ADSSGroupP/ADSS_Group_P/docs/README.md

 #### Overview
 The Workers & HR subsystem coordinates workforce scheduling, shift tracking, operational role assignments, and weekly worker availability profiles.
 The architecture accommodates two user pathways: HR Manager Mode and Standard Employee Mode.

-#### Subsystem Initialization
 Upon booting this module, you must specify an active branch code (`Branch ID`).
-The system then prompts whether to load the pre-populated database:
-1. **Load Seed Data:** Initializes the environment with pre-configured employee rosters, existing shift records, and sample availability data.
-2. **Empty Start:** Boots into a clean environment without generating baseline entities.

 #### Core Subsystem Functions
 * **HR Manager Actions (Password: `6789`):**
-  * Register new personnel and specialized commercial vehicle operators (Drivers).
+  * Register new Employees.
+  * Assign, update, and manage professional role qualifications (`Role[]`) per employee.
-  * Establish or adjust the cutoff deadlines for weekly constraint submissions.
+  * Establish weekly constraint submission deadlines and configure shift blocks.
-  * Formulate new shift blocks and configure dynamic role staffing requirements.
-  * Distribute floor shift assignments, assign Shift Managers, and review historical logs.
+  * Enforce staffing quotas, block specific shifts, and distribute floor role assignments.
+  * Audit active schedules, track historical logs, and review rolling over-time hours.
-  * View rolling over-time metrics and change employee status to inactive ("Firing").
+  * Archive staff members by toggling their employment status to inactive ("Firing").
 * **Employee Actions (Authenticated via Employee ID):**
-  * Submit weekly calendar availability constraints (boundaries, double-shifts, and extra hours).
+  * Submit, edit, or remove weekly calendar availability constraints prior to the deadline.
-  * Designate constraints as Flexible (override allowed) or Hard (strict assignment block).
+  * Flag exceptions as Flexible (allows manager override) or Hard (strictly blocks scheduling).
-  * View the finalized weekly schedules and current role assignments.
+  * Preview finalized weekly branch schedules and assigned operational roles.

 #### Shift Assignment Validation Rules
 The system evaluates strict domain rules before committing a scheduling assignment:
-* The target worker must exist and hold an active employment state tag.
 * The worker must be explicitly certified for the selected operational role.
 * The assignment must not conflict with the employee's submitted hard constraints or designated weekly day-off.
 * **Supply Chain Alignment:** The module calls `TransportationMock` to check if a delivery is arriving.
-If true, it enforces having at least one **Storekeeper** assigned, and checks that the assigned **Driver** possesses the required license category (e.g., `"C1"`).
+If true, it enforces having at least one **Storekeeper** assigned, and checks that the assigned **Driver** possesses the required license category.

-#### Operational Notes
-* Saturday is treated as a default rest day (non-working day).
-* Soft constraints are bypassable by management, while hard constraints strictly lock assignments.
-* Employee profiles and schedule states persist across runs via the underlying relational schema.

 ---

 ### Inventory Module: